e-johnstonn/BriefGPT/README.md

 # docGPT

 docGPT is a powerful, locally-run tool for document summarization and querying using OpenAI's models.
 You retain **full control** over your documents and API keys, ensuring privacy and security.
 No paying third parties, no trusting sites with your API key, and no uploading sensitive documents to unknown sources.
+Built using Langchain!

 # Setup
 1. Clone the repository